UWMRO/react-tutorial/README.md

 [useState](https://reactjs.org/docs/hooks-state.html) defines a new state `direction` and gives it the initial value `'normal'`.
 It also returns a function that we can use to change that value, `setDirection`.
 These names are arbitrary by it's customary to call the setter function `setState`.

 Why not to define a simple JS variable like `const direction = 'normal'`?
 One of the critical things that React does for us is to manage the lifecycle of our webapp.
 That means that it will re-render the application when something changes, and it does it smartly enough that it only re-renders those elements that have changed.
 But that comes at the cost of the developer not knowing when a component is going to be re-rendered.
-When that happens, normal JS variables are reinitialised to the initial value.
-If we want to be sure a variable keeps its value after a re-render we need to define it as a state, and change its value with its setter function.
+When that happens, normal JS variables are reset to their initial value.
+If we want to be sure a variable keeps its value after a re-render, we need to define it as a state and change its value with its setter function.

 Next we added the line `style={{ animationDirection: direction }}` to the `<img>` component. `animationDirection` defines the direction in which the logo will spin, and we are tying that to the value of the `direction` state.
 If the `direction` state changes, React will re-render the component to match the new value.